FarronF/limerick-council-meetings/meetings/2021/12/14-Virtual Meeting of the Travel & Transportation Strategic Policy Committee/Minutes - Meeting of the Travel & Transportation Strategic Policy Committee - 19th October 2021.md

 examples of schemes such as the recently opened Castletroy Urban Greenway, and the fully

 segregated cycleways on Dooradoyle Road and at Groody Road.
-He added that Part VIII planning--- 3
+He added that Part VIII planning
+---
+3

 has been secured for Mill Road, Corbally and Part VIII planning should be secured soon for the